Large deviation principles for convolutional Bayesian neural networks: Introduction

 Convolutional Neural Networks (CNNs) are a prominent class of deep neural networks specifically designed to process data with an underlying grid-like structure.
 Typical examples include image data, which can be naturally represented as a two-dimensional lattice of pixels.
 The defining feature of CNNs is the use of convolutional layers, which extract local features through weight sharing and localized receptive fields.
 This architectural property has led to remarkable empirical success across a wide range of applications.

 Despite their widespread use, the theoretical understanding of CNNs—especially in asymptotic regimes—remains significantly less developed than that of fully connected neural networks (FCNNs).
 In the fully connected setting, a substantial body of work has established that, under suitable scaling and Gaussian initialization of the weights, wide neural networks exhibit a form of \emph{Gaussian equivalence}.
-In particular, as the width tends to infinity, the network output converges in distribution to a Gaussian process; see, among others, \cite{lee2018deep,g.2018gaussian,Hanin2023}.
+In particular, as the width tends to infinity, the network output converges in distribution to a Gaussian process; see, among others, \cite{g.2018gaussian,Hanin2023,lee2018deep}.

 At finite width, the output of a Gaussian FCNN can be described as a mixture of Gaussian random variables with a random covariance structure.
 Under appropriate scaling, the associated sequence of random covariance matrices converges to a deterministic limit, yielding convergence of the network output to a Gaussian process.
-Beyond weak convergence, recent works have developed quantitative refinements of this limit, including quantitative central limit theorems \cite{Trevisan2023,favaro2023quantitative,CePe25} as well as moderate and large deviation principles for both the output and the empirical covariance; see \cite{MaPaTo24,Vog24,ABH2026,MacciTrevisanetal}.
-At various levels of rigor, more complex asymptotic regimes—where also the number of layers or the number of observations diverges—have been investigated; see, among others, \cite{BaLaRo,hanin2024,Mufan2023,pacelli2023statistical,aiudi2023,baglioni2024predictive}.
+Beyond weak convergence, recent works have developed quantitative refinements of this limit, including quantitative central limit theorems, e.g. \cite{CePe25,favaro2023quantitative}, as well as moderate and large deviation principles for both the output and the conditional covariance function; see \cite{ABH2026,MacciTrevisanetal,MaPaTo24,Vog24}.
+At various levels of rigor, more complex asymptotic regimes—where also the number of layers or the number of observations diverges—have been investigated; see, among others, \cite{aiudi2023,baglioni2024predictive,BaLaRo,hanin2024,Mufan2023,pacelli2023statistical}.

 For CNNs, analogous results are considerably more limited.
-It has been shown that deep convolutional networks with many channels and Gaussian initialization converge to Gaussian processes under suitable scaling; see, e.g., \cite{novak2019bayesian,Yang2019TensorI,yang2020feature}.
+Deep convolutional networks with many channels and Gaussian initialization have been shown to converge to Gaussian processes under suitable scaling; see, e.g., \cite{Rasmussen2019,novak2019bayesian,Yang2019TensorI,yang2020feature}.
 However, little is known beyond the Gaussian limit itself.

-The aim of the present paper is to develop a large deviation theory for convolutional neural networks in the infinite-channel limit.
+The aim of the present paper is to develop {\it a large deviation theory for convolutional neural networks in the infinite-channel limit}.
 We consider a broad class of CNN architectures characterized by general receptive fields, described via a patch-extractor function satisfying mild and easily verifiable assumptions that cover most architectures used in practice.